-FPRC has developed and adopted a common set of competency-based academic and work experience certification standards that all applicants for professional practice are required to meet in order to become registered.
+FPRC has developed and adopted a common set of competency-based certification standards that all applicants for professional practice are required to meet in order to become registered.

-FPRC has a credential assessment process (CAP) for applicants who are foreign-trained or who have graduated from non-accredited post-secondary programs in Canada.
+FPRC has a credential assessment process (CAP) for applicants who are internationally trained or who have graduated from non-accredited post-secondary programs in Canada.
 The process has been adopted by most provincial regulatory bodies in Canada and involves the assessment of an applicant’s current education, training and experience to determine the extent to which the competencies of the Certification Standards have been met.
-Applicants who wish to apply to the province of Québec, must apply directly to OIFQ at https://oifq.com/devenir-ingenieur-forestier.
+Applicants who wish to apply to the province of Québec, must apply directly to OIFQ.

 All CAP applicants are assessed at the level of competence and experience expected of a new graduate of an accredited forestry program.